05satyam/05satyam.github.io/README.md

 - 😄 Pronouns: He/Him
 - ⚡ **Fun fact:**
      - I have a public reading insta page where I post about the books I read.
-And, my favourite sitcome: The Big Bang Theory
+     - Favourite sitcome: The Big Bang Theory
      - One Piece does Exist!!!!